-The Polish national wardrobe is filled to the brim with embroidered dresses in all possible colours, typical Gorals* hard-soled leather moccasins called kierpce, and ornaments which include red beaded necklaces and fancy peacock feathers from Krakow.
+The Polish national wardrobe is filled to the brim with embroidered dresses in all possible colours, Gorals*, hard-soled leather moccasins called kierpce, and ornaments that include red beaded necklaces and fancy peacock feathers from Krakow.
 Hanging next to stripy woollen and felt attire we find the finest silk, cashmere and colourfully threaded ornamental lace.

 We want to show national costumes not as a costume for the stage or a piece of fabric placed in a cabinet, but as a piece of clothing worn centuries ago by ordinary people in their everyday life.

 Let's venture into the hundred-year-old wardrobe and unveil the most beautiful outfits.

 Legend has it that the costume emulated the ornamental gate of Jan III Sobieski's Palace in the Warsaw district of Wilanow.
 A typical dress for this part of the Mazowsze region, the Wilanow costume boasts beautiful black embroidery that decorates the top part of the white sleeve of female shirts – an arrangement picked up by young ethno-designers.
 Ankle-length skirts were covered by slightly shorter aprons of white, blue, green or different shades of yellow.
 Pastel-coloured silk ribbons were braided into the hair and beaded necklaces.
 Maidens would wear their braided ponytails up in a crown, while the married ladies would wear a white, embroidered linen coif head scarf.
 Men completed their look with tall top hats and felt hats.